Advertisement

 "He's delayed because he was delayed arriving and the train ahead of him was delayed arriving.

 "Grand Canal Dock has become a pinch point we didn't have before.
-In general the trains are busier due to timetable change."
+In general the trains are busier due to the timetable change."

 Mr Gleason said as there have been several changes it's hard to know what's working.

-"The week schools went back [there was a change] and then was another timetable revision the week third level went back as well," he said.
+"The week schools went back [there was a change] and then there was another timetable revision the week third level went back as well," he said.

 "So there's no frame of reference for how things would have been had we not [made the changes].